outdoorbits/little-backup-box/README.md

 <img src="https://raw.githubusercontent.com/outdoorbits/case-for-little-backup-box/main/Raspberry_Pi_5_SSD/images/little_backup_box_raspberry_finished.jpg"  align="left" title="Housing for Raspberry Pi 5, SSD included"><BR CLEAR="all">
 Little Backup Box with integrated SSD and improved power supply.</a><br /><br />

-This software turns a single-board computer into a versatile, pocket-sized backup solution.<br />
-Especially for digital photography, this is the solution for backing up images and media files on mass storage devices when traveling or at events.<br />
-Backups can be made directly from many cameras and smartphones.
-Of course, USB storages (card reader) can also serve as a source.<br />
-Your valuable data can be backed up on cloud storage from numerous providers - even with VPN protection if necessary.<br />
-Media content can be viewed and rated for the subsequent process.<br /><br /><br />
 <table>
 	<tr>
 		<td>